 All schools are closed due to the COVID-19 pandemic.
 For more information about the school closure due to coronavirus, visit our School Closure Information page.

-School nurses in each school building are available to support students’ medical needs during the school day.
+School nurses are available via email during the school closure to support students’ medical needs.
 Each school nurse oversees medical records and requirements for students in that building.